uh-and-who/flxanimate/README.md

+<h6> Forked flxanimate from ShadowMario, edited to be compatible with newer versions of HaxeFlixel </h6>

 <p align="center">
     <img src="./logo.svg" width="500" alt="FlxAnimate's logo, constituting of the HaxeFlixel logo sliced into pieces and then 4 arrows pointing where the parts should be to create a result."/>
 </p>